 How to make no bake peanut butter bars:

-To make these no bake peanut butter bars the honey and peanut butter needs to soften over the stove-top for a few minutes on low in a saucepan.
-Once the peanut butter is melted slightly and blended with the honey, remove it from the heat.
+To make these no bake peanut butter bars the honey and peanut butter needs to soften over the stove-top for a few minutes on low in a saucepan (or in a microwave).
+Once the peanut butter is melted slightly and blended with the honey (or maple syrup for vegan), remove it from the heat.
 Add the quick cook oats, rice cereal, vanilla and chia seed.

 Then gently press the mixture into a pan (sprayed with cooking oil).
 Refrigerator or let cool before slicing.